LukeShortCloud/rootpages/src/commands/package_managers.rst

-   upgrade --check, check for updates override replace <RPM>, install a RPM that replaces a base image package override remove <RPM>, uninstall a RPM from the base image overridden reset <RPM>, uninstall the overidden RPM and install the base image package again status, show the commits of ostree deploy <COMMIT>, revert to an older version of the OS rollback, change the boot entry to boot from the last OS version
+   upgrade --check, check for updates override replace <RPM>, install a RPM that replaces a base image package override remove <RPM>, uninstall a RPM from the base image overridden reset <RPM>, uninstall the overridden RPM and install the base image package again status, show the commits of ostree deploy <COMMIT>, revert to an older version of the OS rollback, change the boot entry to boot from the last OS version